HGH Therapy San Diego

 Growth Hormone deficiency in adults can either be a continuation of a childhood condition or be newly acquired.
 Adults with this deficiency have decreased muscle mass, increased fat mass, and decreased bone mineral density, and many have decreased strength, endurance, and well-being.
 Overall these symptoms can be somewhat generalized and vague and include fatigue, depression, insomnia, loss of muscle tone and increased fat around the waistline.
 However, adults who are deficient in growth hormone have a two to three fold increase in premature heart disease and an increased incidence of diabetes, hypertension, and stroke .
 A Growth Hormone stimulation test is necessary for diagnosis.
 Testing may not be necessary if three or more other pituitary hormones are shown to be deficient and insulin-like growth factor 1 (IGF-1) levels are below normal.
 There is a natural decline in growth hormone that occurs with aging and this does not necessarily indicate a need for growth hormone therapy.
 Vigorous physical activity in older individuals may slow down the typical decline of aging.

-What are the Side Effects Associated with Growth Hormone Therapy?
+What are the Side Effects Associated with Human Growth Hormone Therapy?

-Can Growth Hormone Deficiency Occur at Any Age?
+Can Human Growth Hormone Deficiency Occur at Any Age?

-Do you have signs or symptoms of Growth Hormone Deficiency?
+Do you have signs or symptoms of Human Growth Hormone Deficiency?

 If you have three or more of the below listed symptoms or conditions, you may be deficient in growth hormone.
 You should see a physician who is qualified to diagnose and manage growth hormone deficiency and other endocrine disorders.